php/php-langspec/spec/php-spec-draft.md

 handles pointing to those instances or in some unspecified order during program shutdown.
 Like a method, a destructor can return a result by value or byRef.
-(Unlike a method, a destructor cannot be abstract or static.)
+(Unlike a method, a destructor cannot be abstract or static).

 If *visibility-modifier* is omitted, `public` is assumed.

 Destructors can be overridden in a derived class by redeclaring them.

 Destructors are called by the Engine or from within other destructors.